 |Quality/Longevity||Designed for over 20 years of use with an industry leading warranty.
 Best service and support sets it apart from distant competitors.|

 |Design Flexibility||Full size built-in refrigratos, fully flush integrated models, infinite paneling options, vast undercounter selection.
 Even pro look for the home.|

 |Home Resale Value||Stellar brand recognition.
 Always mentioned in real estate listings as a differentiator.|

 Below is our newest video with great visuals on how and why Sub Zero refrigerators earned the positive attention:

 Sub-Zero prides itself on its ability to preserve food far longer than others.
-According to the company research on average, a family can save $1,500 per year on food they didn’t have to throw away due to the food preservation capabilities of these units.
-In order to keep food fresh you can’t just keep food cold, you also need precise control of the temperature, humidity and also the ability to purify the air in which the food is being stored.
+According to the company research, on average, a family throws away in one year more than $1,500 worth of food.
+While most refrigerators do a good job in keeping your food cold, it is the ability to control temperature fluctuations and humidity that allows you to get the longest possible shelf life.
+Besides, Sub Zero has computer driven air purification system that works 7x24 to ensure freshness in your fridge.
 We will dive a bit deeper into several of the key features that help to set Sub-Zero apart from the rest.

 Two separate sealed systems are used to control the refrigerator and freezer.
 This allows the separate compartments to stay at optimal humidity levels and also prevent flavor transfer.

 This allows the units to hold a temperature that is far more consistent than most.
 In fact Sub-Zero maintains a temperature within one degree of the set temperature at all times during normal use.
 This is very impressive when you consider that other refrigerators see temperature swings of up to 14 degrees.
 Simply put, consistent temperature will allow food to stay fresh far longer.